HydrologyFrankfurt/ReWaterGAP/docs/api_docs/leafareaindex.rst

 1. Parallel Leaf Area Index
 ============================
 This module contains a daily leaf area indexing method that computes the leaf area index per grid cell.
 This function is vectorized to compute the LAI parallelly for all grid cells, using the „numpy.vectorize“ function.
-For further information on the function see: https://numpy.org/doc/stable/reference/generated/numpy.vectorize.html
+For further information on the function find the official documentation [here](https://numpy.org/doc/stable/reference/generated/numpy.vectorize.html)

 .. autofunction:: parallel_leaf_area_index.daily_leaf_area_index